BrodyLiudzius/BrodyLiudzius-BrodyLiudzius.com/styleGuide.md

 This document will lay out preferred practices for the development of this web page (www.brodyliudzius.com).
 They are guidelines and can be broken if deemed necessary by the developer.
 This document should be reviewed periodically and newly-made documents checked for conformity to it.
 This is a living document and will be updated as is deemed necessary.

 ## General Guidelines
 - Use `camelCase` names for things.
-Consistent use of one system makes it easy to know how to capitalize names of files, class attributes, variables, etc.
+Consistent use of one system makes it easy to know how to capitalize names of files, class attributes, variables, etc. The only exceptions are web components and `data-*` attributes which are required to contain hyphens and as such should be written in `kebab-case`.
 - Tags can be placed in comments to signal information about a file or code.
 All files in a directory can then be easily searched for a given tag.
 These tags include—but are not necessarily limited to—
 	- `#toDo` - There is a to do list within the file
 	- `#livingDocument` - The document or section of the document requires occasional review to update the information within